High Dimensional Low Rank plus Sparse Matrix Decomposition: Structure of the Proposed Approach and Theoretical Result

 \section{Structure of the Proposed Approach and Theoretical Result}

 In this section, the structure of the proposed randomized decomposition method is presented.
 A step-by-step analysis of the proposed approach is provided and sufficient conditions for exact decomposition are derived.
 Theorem \ref{thm:main_result} stating the main theoretical result of the paper is presented at the end of this section.
 The proofs of the lemmas and the theorem are deferred to the appendix.
-Let us rewrite (\ref{eq1}) as

-where $\bQ=\boldsymbol{\Sigma} \bV $.
+Let us rewrite (\ref{eq1}) as $ \bD=\bU\bQ+\bS, $ where $\bQ=\boldsymbol{\Sigma} \bV $.
 The representation matrix $\bQ \in \mathbb{R}^{r \times N_2} $ is a full row rank matrix that contains the expansion of the columns of $\bL$ in the orthonormal basis $\bU$.
 The first step of the proposed approach aims to learn the CS of $\bL$ using a subset of the columns of $\bD$, and in the second step the representation matrix is obtained using a subset of the rows of $\bD$.

 Let $\:\calU$ denote the CS of $\bL$.
 Fundamentally, $\calU$ can be obtained from a small subset of the columns of $\bL$.
 However, since we do not have direct access to the LR matrix, a random subset of the columns of $\bD$ is first selected.
 Hence, the matrix of sampled columns $\bD_{s1}$ can be written as $\bD_{s1}=\bD \bS_{1}$, where $\bS_1 \in \mathbb{R}^{N_2 \times m_1} $ is the column sampling matrix and $m_1$ is the number of selected columns.
 The matrix of selected columns can be written as